 - Cost per ticket: Another important help desk metric, cost per ticket is a measure of the average costs involved in resolving a request.
 Tracking this metric will allow you to evaluate the efficiency of your help desk technicians and the resources you most commonly use to fix issues.

-- SLA compliance rate: The SLA compliance rate is the percentage of IT incidents that are resolved within the agreed upon SLA parameters.
-This metric is an effective measure of how compliant you are to your SLAs and when you must make an effort in order to improve it.
+- SLA compliance rate: The SLA compliance rate is the percentage of IT incidents that are resolved within the agreed-upon SLA parameters.
+This metric is an effective measure of how compliant you are with your SLAs and when you must make an effort in order to improve it.

 - Customer satisfaction: One of the most important help desk KPIs you must track, customer satisfaction can be measured by providing your customers with a way to rate your services and provide feedback on their overall help desk experience.
 Tracking this metric will help you ensure that you are delivering help desk services to the best of your capabilities.